article banner

 The state is displayed in a job's toString2.
 In the example below, we see different jobs as their states change.
 The last one is started lazily, which means it does not start automatically.
 All the others will immediately become active once created.

-import kotlinx.coroutines.* suspend fun main() = coroutineScope { // Job created with a builder is active val job = Job() println(job) // JobImpl{Active}@ADD // until we complete it with a method job.complete() println(job) // JobImpl{Completed}@ADD // launch is initially active by default val activeJob = launch { delay(1000) } println(activeJob) // StandaloneCoroutine{Active}@ADD // here we wait until this job is done activeJob.join() // (1 sec) println(activeJob) // StandaloneCoroutine{Completed}@ADD // launch started lazily is in New state val lazyJob = launch(start = CoroutineStart.LAZY) { delay(1000) } println(lazyJob) // LazyStandaloneCoroutine{New}@ADD // we need to start it, to make it active lazyJob.start() println(lazyJob) // LazyStandaloneCoroutine{Active}@ADD lazyJob.join() // (1 sec) println(lazyJob) //LazyStandaloneCoroutine{Completed}@ADD }
+import kotlinx.coroutines.* suspend fun main(): Unit = coroutineScope { // Job created with a builder is active val job = Job() println(job) // JobImpl{Active}@ADD // until we complete it with a method job.complete() println(job) // JobImpl{Completed}@ADD // launch is initially active by default val activeJob = launch { delay(1000) } println(activeJob) // StandaloneCoroutine{Active}@ADD // here we wait until this job is done activeJob.join() // (1 sec) println(activeJob) // StandaloneCoroutine{Completed}@ADD // launch started lazily is in New state val lazyJob = launch(start = CoroutineStart.LAZY) { delay(1000) } println(lazyJob) // LazyStandaloneCoroutine{New}@ADD // we need to start it, to make it active lazyJob.start() println(lazyJob) // LazyStandaloneCoroutine{Active}@ADD lazyJob.join() // (1 sec) println(lazyJob) //LazyStandaloneCoroutine{Completed}@ADD }

 To check the state in code, we use the properties isActive, isCompleted, and isCancelled.